dominant-strategies/go-quai/README.md

 The Garden test network is based on the Blake3 proof-of-work consensus algorithm.
 As such, it has certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty/security.

 To run on the Garden test network, modify the `network.env` configuration file to reflect `NETWORK=garden`.
 You should also set `ENABLE_ARCHIVE=true` to make sure to save the trie-nodes after you stop your node.
 Then [build](#building-the-source) and [run](#starting-and-stopping-a-node) with the same commands as mainnet.

+## Developer notes

+See [dev-notes.md](dev-notes.md) for more information on the development of go-quai.

 ## Contribution